 “I really feel like I could actually walk away from this project having done everything I wanted to do,” Daniel said.
 “But the exciting part is that now we’ve got new planting beds and more to come.”

-In the months since the project, Daniel has added art and plants.
+In the months after the project, Daniel added art and plants.
 A friend painted a compass on the patio to cover up a paint splatter.

 Daniel planted the composted berm with butternut squash, strawberries, herbs, and greens.
 He also added a rose bush, cardoon, and pollinator-friendly plants like anise hyssop and butterfly milkweed.

-The gravel surface as a whole has remained firm and reliable.
-Even with heavy rainfall, “the gravel did not need to be altered, and it drains perfectly,” Daniel said.
+In the first six months after the project, the gravel surface remained firm and reliable.
+Even with heavy rainfall, “the gravel did not need to be altered, and it drain[ed] perfectly,” Daniel said.

 A special thanks to the many people who made this project a success: